joergkrause/nyaf/README.md

 <button n-on-click={() => this.clickMe()}>OK</button>
 ~~~

-> There is no `bind` necessary, events are bound to component anyway.
+> There is no `bind` necessary, events are bound to components anyway.

 You can get the (original HTML 5 API) event using a parameter, like *e* in the example below: